Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: In the presence of stationary points

-\paragraph{Experiment~2} The error estimate~\eqref{eq:errgrad} implies that the order of convergence is $\mathcal{O}(k^{-1})$ if $k\to\infty$ and other parameters remain fixed.
-In order to illustrate this result, we again consider the sample integral~\eqref{eq:sampint} with $k$ varying in a wide band from 10 to 10,000.
-For $M=200$ and $N\in\{4,6,8\}$, we apply the composite MFCC rule on the graded mesh~\eqref{eq:gradmesh} with $q=\lfloor(N+1)/(\beta+1)\rfloor+1$.
-The absolute error is scaled by $k$, and the scaled error for each $s$ and $N$ has been illustrated as a function of $k$ by Figure~\ref{fig:grad}.
+\paragraph{Experiment~2} If $k\to\infty$ and other parameters remain fixed, the error estimate~\eqref{eq:errgrad} implies that the rule converges with the rate of $\mathcal{O}(k^{-1})$.
+In order to illustrate this rate, we again consider the sample integral~\eqref{eq:sampint} with $k$ varying in a wide band from 10 to $10^4$.
+For $M=32,64,128,256$ and $N=2,3,4,5$, we employ the composite MFCC rule with the graded mesh~\eqref{eq:gradmesh} and ${q=\lfloor(N+1)/(\beta+1)\rfloor+1}$.
+In Figure~\ref{fig:grad}, for each pair ${(M,N)}$, the absolute error scaled by $k$ has been plotted as a function of $k$.